alfredangelov/R53ToBIND/README.md

 .\BINDToAWS.ps1
 ```

-- This script reads your trimmed BIND zone file (`domain.com.zone-trimmed.txt`), compares it with current AWS records, and prepares a change batch.
+- This script reads your trimmed BIND zone file (from the `export` directory, e.g. `export\domain.com.zone-trimmed.txt`), compares it with current AWS records, and prepares a change batch.
-- If `DryRun` is enabled in your config, no changes will be made and a dry-run file will be created.
+- If `DryRun` is enabled in your config, no changes will be made and a dry-run file will be created in the `log` directory.
 - If `DryRun` is `false`, changes will be submitted to Route53.
+- An audit trail is always created in the `log` directory.

 ---